 Kelvin & Shirley didn’t build as much as the other 2 couple, despite having a higher income, greater income growth rate, greater starting wealth and higher expected return from their investments.

-As a comparison here are their ending income:
+As a comparison here is their ending income:

 - Kelvin & Shirley: $1.2 million